josephhchen/neuralnetwork/README.md

 ## Why?

-Couldn't tell ya, learning C++ and getting into ML
+idk learning C++ and getting into ML